Canadian nationality law is defined by the Citizenship Act, which determines who is eligible to be a citizen of Canada.

 Jus soli” is a Latin phrase for “the right of soil.”
 It is commonly used to refer to birthright citizenship, the right of anyone born in the territory of a country to nationality or citizenship of this country.

-Only a limited number of world’s 194 countries grant citizenship at birth to the children of foreign nationals.
+Only a limited number of world’s 195 countries grant citizenship at birth to the children of foreign nationals.
 No European countries grant automatic citizenship based on jus soli.
 In its original pure form, “jus soli” mostly exists in the Western hemisphere, including the US and Canada.

 Child Birth Canada – Giving Birth In Canada For Non-Residents

 Today, Canada is one of a few “developed countries in the world” that offers unconditional citizenship to children born in the territory.

 If a child is born in Canada, the child is considered a Canadian citizen.
 Even in a situation, when a child is born to parents who are not Canadian citizens, the child automatically becomes a Canadian Citizen.

 Child Birth Canada Right And Privileges